zcorpan/html-parser-book/manuscript/2-parser.md

 Switch the insertion mode to the original insertion mode and reprocess the token.

-OK, so we need to check what "anything else" in “in table” says.
+OK, so we need to check what "anything else" in "in table" says.

 Anything else

 Parse error.
 Enable foster parenting, process the token using the rules for the "in body" insertion mode, and then disable foster parenting.

 Aha, this says something about foster parenting!
-The rules in "in body" for a non-U+0000, non-ASCII whitespace character token, is to “[insert the token's character](https://html.spec.whatwg.org/multipage/parsing.html#insert-a-character)”, which is an algorithm which calls into another algorithm, for finding the “[appropriate place for inserting a node](https://html.spec.whatwg.org/multipage/parsing.html#appropriate-place-for-inserting-a-node)”:
+The rules in "in body" for a non-U+0000, non-ASCII whitespace character token, is to "[insert the token's character](https://html.spec.whatwg.org/multipage/parsing.html#insert-a-character)", which is an algorithm which calls into another algorithm, for finding the "[appropriate place for inserting a node](https://html.spec.whatwg.org/multipage/parsing.html#appropriate-place-for-inserting-a-node)":

-If foster parenting is enabled and target is a table, tbody, tfoot, thead, or tr element
+If foster parenting is enabled and target is a `table`, `tbody`, `tfoot`, `thead`, or `tr` element

 [...]